latest nhpb_banner 1__compressed

 Many private mortgage relief and government grants can also be used to help pay your mortgage.
 While you do need to apply for these grant programs, they can be another option to consider.
 Most are provided by non-profit agencies or a local government human services office.
 Note these are not that common but they can be another resource to explore.
 Find a list of grants that help with mortgages and bills.

-Neighborhood Assistance Corporation of America operates from dozens of offices across the nation and offers struggling homeowners numerous options to get mortgage help.
+Neighborhood Assistance Corporation of America, or NACA, operates from dozens of offices across the nation and offers struggling homeowners numerous options to get mortgage help.
 Counselors and mediators are also available and may be able to prevent a foreclosure.
 Learn about state and government relief programs, negotiation services and more.
 Find more details on mortgage programs from Neighborhood Assistance Corp.

 Union Plus provides mortgage assistance to union and organized labor members.
 Their immediate family members are also eligible.
 Short and long term assistance can be provided to people who are struggling with their mortgage and paying for other housing expenses.
 Some members may even receive cash or some form of grant for paying their mortgage.
 Continue with Union Plus foreclosure and mortgage assistance.